lkwg82/de.lgohlke.selenium-webdriver/README.md

   }
 ```
 # development instructions
-- on linux in intellij you need to pass `DISPLAY=:0.0` variable in run configuration of each test
+- on linux in intellij you need to pass `DISPLAY=:0.0` variable in run configuration of each test (or run phantomjs or chrome headless)

 # build instructions